 - Hong Kong Health Certificate (Form VC9R): This is the standard Health Certificate to be filled out by your USDA accredited Veterinarian, along with the Form 7001.

 - Import Permit: An import permit is required in order to enter the country.
-Please contact your local representative on the best way of handling this.
+Please contact your local representative about the best way of handling this.

 - USDA Endorsement: